pandurd/smartbooking/Readme.md

 * Paginations is not required - would be great to have infinite scroll
 * All service provider give similar API response with minimal change - using same model all api repsonses. should be configurebale

-* if need another provider, only configuration need to be changed (MovieProvider, URL configs)
-* Tests are not covered 100%

-* Not all devices are not testsed.
-For now optimised for Desktop site with 100%.
-Need some more changes for mobile/ipad